India national football team: Recent history (2011–2018)

+Igor Štimac era (2019–2024)

 On 15 May 2019, the AIFF announced former Croatian player and coach Igor Štimac as the team's head coach after the departure of Stephen Constantine.
 His first major assignment with India was 2022 World Cup qualification, where it began with a 1–2 home loss to Oman.
 But in the second match they earned a respectable point after managing a goalless draw against the 2019 Asian Champion and 2022 FIFA World Cup host Qatar.
 However, in the third match, the home leg against Bangladesh saw them managing a disappointing 1−1 draw.
 A similar result was repeated in the away leg against Afghanistan.
 In the away leg, India lost yet again to Oman by a solitary goal, thus shortening their hopes to qualify for the next round.
 After several postponements due to COVID-19, the team finally flew to Doha to play their remainder of games.
 In the return leg against Qatar, India went down to the hosts with a single goal and got knocked out of the World Cup qualification tournament with two games to spare.
-The team then made a comeback by winning their next match against Bangladesh with 2–0, and ended their campaign with a 1–1 draw against Afghanistan.
+The team then made a comeback by winning their next match against Bangladesh 2–0, and ended their campaign with a 1–1 draw against Afghanistan.
 With seven points in total, India finished third on the table behind Qatar and Oman, thus getting eliminated from the World Cup during the second round.
 However they were qualified into the third round of 2023 AFC Asian Cup qualification.